lanterno/beats/README.md

 measures the whole time spent on every project you have and helps you manage time on your projects.

-Goal: To become your time aware assistant. *To record even your heart beats.*
+Goal: To become your time-aware assistant. *To record even your heart beats.*

 ---